A Day in the Life of a Sycamore House Corps Member Through the Years

 - 5:30 pm: After work, I love to go for a walk or run along the river, or go work out at the YMCA a few blocks away.
 Others might be found doing the same, or doing whatever they like to do in our neighborhood!

-- 7:00 pm: Depending on the day of the week, we might have our weekly house dinner and meeting together, our community dinner that we host (welcoming anyone from the community), one-on-one meetings with Heather, or no specific plans.
+- 7:00 pm: Depending on the day of the week, we might have our weekly house dinner and meeting together, our community dinner that we host (welcoming anyone from the community), a church meeting, or no specific plans.
 We often tend to congregate in the dining or living room, naturally flocking together for some silly or serious conversation.
 We all have our own rooms this year, so anyone who needs to is also able to have some introverted time in the evenings.

 - 9:00 pm: If we have something like community dinner or a house meeting going on, we’re usually finished for the evening by about 9, leaving plenty of time to relax and rest.
 The next morning, it’s time for another great day as a Sycamore House corps member!